Hakulani/reatimeanalytic/README.md

    ```

-   Create a Stream topic1 for receiving data:
+   Create a Stream topic foodcoded for input data:

       ```CREATE STREAM foodcoded WITH (kafka_topic = 'localhost.public.foodcoded', value_format = 'avro');```

-   Create a Stream topic2 for cleaning data follow food_clean.sql.
+   Create a Stream topic food_clean  for cleaning data  ksql command in food_clean.sql.

-   Create a Stream topic3 for analyzing data follow food_analyze.sql.
+   Create a Stream topic for analyze data ksql command in food_analyze.sql.

-   Enter the following queries to create a sink connector:
+   To create a sink connector:

    ```
    CREATE SINK CONNECTOR `mongodb_foodcoded_sink` WITH (